To make the ornaments shown in the 2008 issue of Quilting Arts Gifts, you need to make felted wool balls.

 wool yarn- this is a great way to use up leftover yarn

-colored wool roving- my favorite place to order roving is from Outback Fibers, the colors are gorgeous and it’s very reasonable.
+colored wool roving- my favorite place to order roving is from Outback Fibers, the colors are gorgeous and reasonable.

 Begin by rolling golf ball size yarn balls as a base for the felted ball.
 Wind yarn into oblong shapes to make a berry shaped ornament.
 I usually use wool yarn because I know it will felt better, but in a pinch I have used other yarn fibers too.